 Hardware wallets #

-You may already be familar with key fobs from your bank or work.
-They are small devices with specific built-in authentication that is used to control and secure access to a computer system.
+You may already be familiar with key fobs from your bank or work.
+They are small devices with specific built-in authentication used to control and secure access to a computer system.
 Key fobs are not connected to the internet or any other network, so they cannot easily be hacked without physical access.

 Hardware wallets for bitcoin play a similar role but with several differences.
-Similar to key fobs, they securely store an authentication mechanism and isolate it from other devices and networks.
-In the case of bitcoin, these are the seed, associated keys and all functions that require direct interaction with them.
+Like key fobs, they securely store an authentication mechanism and isolate it from other devices and networks.
+In bitcoin, these are the seed, associated keys, and all functions that require direct interaction with them.

-Because hardware wallets are so optimized for this specific use case, they have very small screens and limited input options.
-Most interactions with them happen via desktop software that is also provided by the manufacturer.
-So users perform most wallet interactions on their desktops, and the application sends only specific requests to the hardware wallet to verify or sign data.
-This provides a great balance of security and convenience, and keeps hardware wallets generally affordable for most use cases.
+Because hardware wallets are so optimized for this specific use case, they have tiny screens and limited input options.
+Most interactions with them happen via desktop software that the manufacturer also provides.
+Users perform most wallet interactions on their desktops, and the application sends only specific requests to the hardware wallet to verify or sign data.
+This provides a good balance of security and convenience and keeps hardware wallets generally affordable for most use cases.

 Thousands of computers participate in the Bitcoin network.
 They are called nodes and continuously exchange, verify and compare transaction and block data.
 Running your own node, instead of relying on a third-party node, has the benefit that transactions are getting validated by your own personal device.
 Nodes also improve privacy and help secure the network.
 Several DIY and consumer hardware products have been created to make it easy to run your own node on a dedicated device.

-While plug-and-play hardware nodes can solve various problems for bitcoin users, they have not seen wide-spread adoption as commercial products.
+While plug-and-play hardware nodes can solve bitcoin users’ various problems, they have not seen widespread adoption as commercial products.

 Outside of purchasing hardware, the main cost of mining is electricity.
-That’s why mining facilities can be found all over the world wherever electricity is abundant and cheap, whether it is in Iceland for geothermal energy or in China using exceess hydroelectricity.
+That’s why mining facilities can be found worldwide wherever electricity is abundant and cheap, whether in Iceland for geothermal energy or in China using excess hydroelectricity.

-A Bitcoin ATM (Automated Teller machine) allows for the purchase or sale of bitcoin from cash or debit cards.
+A Bitcoin ATM (Automated Teller Machine) allows for bitcoin’s purchase or sale from cash or debit cards.
 These machines are typically bound to local laws and regulations for money transmitters, such as KYC (Know Your Customer) and anti-money laundering regulations.
 More on Wikipedia.